PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ```

 ## GIL and threading
-Python has the Global Interpreter Lock - only one thread at a time can be executing Python code.
-This property of the language is making it better for *multi-process* setups than *multi-thread* setups.
-But inside the code of our extension module we can declare a block as *not-using-Python* - not executing **any** Python API functions and not operating on any Python structures passed to it as arguments, etc. Such code can be executed *while* some other tread *is* executing different Python code **at the same time**.
+Python has the Global Interpreter Lock; only one thread at a time can be executing any Python code.
+This property of the language is making it better suited for *multi-process* setups than for *multi-thread* setups.
+But inside the code of our extension module we can declare a block as *not-using-Python* - not executing **any** Python API functions and not operating on any Python structures passed to it as arguments, etc. Such code can be executed *while* some other thread *is* executing different Python code **at the same time**.
 We should be releasing the interpreter whenever a blocking operation is being executed as long as it doesn't use any Python structures.

-Here is an example of how to wrap computations so they don't hold the interpreter and so that they can be executed in threads in paralell with other Python code:
+Here is an example of how to wrap computations so that they don't hold the interpreter and so that they can be executed in threads in paralell with other Python code:
 ```
 static PyObject *
 gil_calc_release(PyObject * self, PyObject * args)